Chocolate Brownie Protein Bars (No-Bake, Gluten-Free)

 Instructions

-- Press the mixture evenly into a parchment-lined pan.
-Sprinkle 2 tablespoons of mini chocolate chips on top and gently press into the dough.
-Place in the freezer for 15 minutes to firm up.
+- Line a small loaf pan or square pan with parchment paper.
+Press the dough firmly and evenly into the pan.
+Sprinkle 2 tablespoons mini chocolate chips on top and gently press them in.
+Place the pan in the freezer for about 15 minutes, or until firm enough to slice cleanly.

 - In a small bowl, add 1/4 cup chocolate chips and microwave in 25-second intervals, stirring in between, until smooth and melted.

-- Remove the bars from the freezer and lift out of the pan.
-Cut into desired size.
-Drizzle melted chocolate over the top.
-Return to the fridge or freezer until firm and enjoy!
+- Lift the chilled dough out of the pan and slice into bars.
+Drizzle the melted chocolate over the top.
+Return the bars to the fridge or freezer until set and enjoy!

 Video